jlangch/venice/doc/readme/macros.md

 Macros are useful to create new control flow constructs.

 As an example the simplified `when` macro takes a test predicate and a form.
-The form is only executed if the predicate evaluates to `true`.
+The form is only to be executed if the predicate evaluates to `true`.

 Let's first implement `when` with function.